patroni/patroni/README.rst

 How Patroni Works
 =================

-Patroni originated as a fork of `Governor <https://github.com/compose/governor>`__, the project from Compose.
+Patroni (formerly known as Zalando's Patroni) originated as a fork of `Governor <https://github.com/compose/governor>`__, the project from Compose.
 It includes plenty of new features.

-For an example of a Docker-based deployment with Patroni, see `Spilo <https://github.com/zalando/spilo>`__, currently in use at Zalando.

 For additional background info, see: